Injunction sought against companies installing 5G cell towers in Tulsa

 “Most expert organizations agree that more research is needed to help clarify this, especially for any possible long-term effects,” the organization’s website states.

-The petition laments that the Walnut Creek neighborhood association was not notified of the poles' installation and seeks a temporary injunction against such in lieu of a permanent injunction.
-The petition argues the poles threaten to violate residents' rights, create a public nuisance and infringe on the health and safety of the neighborhood.
+The petition laments that the Walnut Creek neighborhood association was not notified of the poles' installation and seeks a temporary injunction in lieu of a permanent injunction.
+The petition argues that the poles threaten to violate residents' rights, create a public nuisance, and infringe on the health and safety of the neighborhood.

 "WHY SHOULD